kipu23/ping/README.md

   - implement the ping component.ts
     - receives PingService in the constructor
     - calls the service's getAll method in the ngOnInit() function
-TODO:

   - implement the ping component.html
-    - create a table and populate with ping data
     - add an input field and a button, to be able to send new message
+    - import FormsModule and ReactiveFormsmodule in app.module.ts
     - implement the function for the button
+    - create a table and populate with ping data
+TODO
+    - add a little bit style
+TODO

 - start using the new component instead of the default page
   - modify app.component.html
     - replace the placeholder with the selector of the new component, *\<app-ping>

-TODO: implement environment variable usage for the configs
+To be able to run the ui later in a kubernetes pod, we need to load the environment variables from file.
+To achive this, create an environment.json in the /assets/environments directory, and load it at startup.

+- create the environment.json in the assets/environments directory
+- create an environmentLoader class, to load the json file
+- call the environmentLoader from the main.js

 TODO: create docker-compose.yaml

 # Backlog:
 Let's devops: